-- There are clear standards for product outlet connections and other means of product identification. - Failure to follow these standards can lead to high risk of the wrong product being introduced to the consumer's supply system resulting in loss of production, property damage and personal injury - Liquid connection standards that are not discriminating between gases should be avoided (e.g. BSP standard that are currently used in some countries). - Standardization of outlet connections for PLCs based on the AIGA 019/05 'Connections for Portable Liquid Cylinders' is recommended.
+- ➤ There are clear standards for product outlet connections and other means of product identification. - ➤ Failure to follow these standards can lead to wrong product being introduced to the consumer's supply system resulting in loss of production, property damage and personal injury - ➤ Liquid connection standards not discriminating between products should be avoided (e.g. BSP standard that are currently used in some countries). - □ Standardization of outlet connections for PLCs based on the AIGA 019 'Connections for Portable Liquid Cylinders' is recommended.